thrillcall/thrillcall-api/README.md

         If latitude (**[lat](#lat)**) and longitude (**[long](#long)**) if both are specified, this will be ignored.

     For POST / PUT requests:
-        Required for creating or updating a Person or Venue.
+        Optional for creating or updating a Person or Venue.

 - <a name="radius" />**radius** _float_